Iddah Asin: Career

-After three years at KQ, in February 2017, she was hired by the American pharmaceutical conglomerate Johnson & Johnson, as the director for Government Affairs and Policy in the countries of the East African Community and Ethiopia, a total of seven countries.
-She is based in Nairobi, Kenya.
+After three years at KQ, in February 2017, she was hired by the American pharmaceutical conglomerate Johnson & Johnson, as the director of Government Affairs and Policy in the countries of the East African Community and Ethiopia, a total of seven countries.
+She was based in Nairobi, Kenya.
+In August 2025, she was appointed as the founding executive director of ICBA Africa.
+In her new role, she is still based in Nairobi.